 I love any film that is so notorious it generates it’s own urban legend regarding it’s controversial release, whether this account is true or not.

 One such film is Lucio Fulci’s 1982 sleazy slasher gorefest, The New York Ripper.
 Rumour has it that when the UK distributor submitted it to the British Board of Film Classification, the censors were so appalled by what they saw that the print was given a police escort out of the country.
-The truth of the matter is that chief censor James Ferman (apparently) decided to send the print back to it’s rights owners in Italy to prevent the distributors making copies for video or get local approval for regional cinema screenings.
-Mr Ferman did this to prevent the distributors being found guilty of obscenity if the matter was taken to court.
+The truth of the matter is that chief censor James Ferman (apparently) decided to send the print back to its rights owners in Italy to prevent the distributors from making copies for video or getting local approval for regional cinema screenings.
+Mr Ferman did this to prevent the distributors from being found guilty of obscenity if the matter was taken to court.
 Ferman is conveniently framed on the BBFC’s website as doing them a favour- whilst effectively making sure that they didn’t get their own way and distributed the film anyway.